 In 2014, Arya joined Turkish Psychedelic Rock band 'Kinesis' as bass player, with Yığıtcan Akçelik on Guitars, Ayküt Özen on Vocals and Synths, and Rauf Köse on Drums, and began releasing records and playing live shows with the band.
-Kinesis released their first EP 'Lavdanom' in the same year, and won the prestigious 'Roxy Music Competition' in 2015, which earned them a record deal with WeMuzik.
-In the same year, they released their second album 'Miasma' and continued to tour in Turkey until Arya's departure.
+Kinesis released their first EP 'Lavdanom' in the same year, and won the prestigious 'Roxy Music Battle of the Bands' in 2015, which earned them a record deal with WeMuzik.
+Later that year, they released their second album 'Miasma' and continued to tour in Turkey until Arya's departure.
 They also performed a number of studio sessions, namely in the fifth episode of Ehveniser's second season, a show featuring Turkey-based Indie bands.

 Arya was also the founding member of 'Rubber Walrus' an Indie Rock band with American singer/songwriter Lewis King, Belgian Drummer Gijs Witdouck, and Turkish Bass Player Goktug Candan.
 Founded in 2014, Rubber Walrus went through various line-up changes during its 3-year life, as Gijs and Goktug moved to Europe, and replaced with Temmuz Gurbuz and Ceren Bettemir on Drums and Bass respectively.
 In 2015, Rubber Walrus successfully crowdfunded a series of live performances in Europe, culminating in a main stage performance at Boomtown Festival in Ghent, Belgium.
 Rubber Walrus entered an indefinite hiatus when Lewis moved back to the US following years of political unrest and a rise of authoritarianism in Turkey, which came to a head in a 2016 coup attempt.